Middle East and North African Studies (Concentration)

 Requirements for the Concentration

-MENA students are required to take a total of six courses, as follows:
+MENA students are required to take a total of six courses and must complete a MENA experience as described below.

 Code | Title |